-2020 Executive Compensation Highlights
+2023 Executive Compensation Highlights

-As discussed in this CD&A, the Compensation Committee strives to create a positive relationship between our compensation program and our operational performance and stockholder return.
-The Compensation Committee established our 2020 compensation program and the associated corporate goals in accordance with this philosophy based on our business plans and objectives.
-Our compensation practices keep the best interests of our stockholders in mind.
-Below is a summary of the best practices that we have implemented.
+The Compensation Committee strives to create a positive relationship between our compensation program and our operational performance and stockholder return.
+The Compensation Committee established our 2023 compensation program and the associated corporate goals in accordance with this philosophy based on our business plans and objectives.
+Key compensation decisions and outcomes for 2023 included: